 What to Pack for Family Holidays in Jordan

 This will very much depend on the season.
 Remembering you are in a Muslim country, it’s always sensible to err on the side of more conservative clothing.
 You’ll find for dealing with the heat and the types of experiences you’ll want to undertake, long cargos and a shirt to protect your shoulders from the sun will be sensible attire.

 We recommend kids wear clothes you don’t mind getting dirty!
-There’s plenty to explore, so through in the usual adventure gear like hats and sunscreen, and maybe bring along some binoculars and sturdy footwear as there will be a lot of walking.
+There’s plenty to explore, so throw in the usual adventure gear like hats and sunscreen, and maybe bring along some binoculars and sturdy footwear, as there will be a lot of walking.